 When you're cruising the Caribbean, sometimes a hassle-free day at the beach is more appealing than booking a cruise line-sponsored shore excursion or wandering around souvenir shops, sorting through shell art and T-shirts.
 If you're in the mood for some sun and fun, purchasing a day pass at one of the many resorts lining those gorgeous island shores might just be your best bet.

 Resort passes offer all-day access to amenities like pools, lounge chairs, water sports equipment and activities as well as food and beverages.
-Some include meals at upscale restaurants, transfers to and from the cruise port and daytime use of resort rooms when available.
-You may even find that certain day passes end up being quite affordable compared to booking a private tour or a beach day through the cruise line, depending on inclusions.
+Some include meals at on-site restaurants, transfers to and from the cruise port or daytime use of resort rooms when available.
+You might even find that certain day passes end up being quite affordable compared to booking a private tour or a beach day through the cruise line, depending on inclusions.
 Just don't forget to factor in transportation costs, if any, when pricing out options.

 Many Cruise Critic members find such passes to be great alternatives to traditional shore excursions.

 "It's fun!" member LovetheSea posts on the message boards.
 "You just take a cab to the resort, buy the pass and spend the day there.
 Leave whenever you want to.
 It is usually a lot cheaper than a 'Beach Break' excursion."

 Below, we've compiled a list of a few popular resorts that offer day passes in some of the Caribbean's most well-known ports.

 Editor's note: Prices and amenities listed are subject to change at any time.

 What's Included: Passes come in three varieties: 10 a.m. to 6 p.m., $100; 6 p.m. to 2 a.m., $100; and 10 a.m. to 2 a.m. (full day pass), $200.
 Prices include access to all on-property entertainment, meals and drinks, but do not include accommodations.
 Sandals is a couples' resort for those 18 and older, so no children's pricing is available.